johnCbogil/tpg/README.md

-The People's Gym:
-goal: A wellness center owned and operated by the community.
+The People's Gym: A wellness center owned and operated by the community.

 Features:
 - Memberships as NFT